 In spring 2006, I was asked by the W3C management, to take over the Semantic Web activity at W3C as Activity Lead, which I accepted It was my role to coordinate the various technological developments within W3C in the Semantic Web area (GRDDL, RIF, RDFa, OWL, etc), to initiate new technical works as demanded and deemed necessary for the Semantic Web community at large.
 This meant regular contacts with companies, institutions, organizations, etc, active in this area of technology anywhere in the World, possibly mediating in conflict cases when the advancement of the standardization activity requires it, etc. It was also my role to reach out to other branches of industry that might look at this technology as a solution to some of their technological problems; examples are the Financial Industry (with the usage of XBRL, the financial reporting language), Health Care and Life Sciences, or Oil & Gas exploration.
 I was also regular participant at various Semantic Web related events (conferences, workshops, etc.), frequently as part of the organization and/or speaker.

-In 2013, I changed direction; I initiated a separate Digital Publishing activity at W3C in early 2013 and, at the end of the same year, I gave away my Semantic Web activity leadership in favor of becoming the leader of this activity.
+In 2013, I changed direction; I initiated a separate Digital Publishing activity at W3C in early 2013 and, at the end of the same year, I gave away my Semantic Web activity leadership in favor of becoming the leader of this activity (the work has a different name these days, due to an internal reorganization of W3C).
 This is my principal work at W3C at the moment.
 While the work itself is similar to what I used to do for Semantic Web (initiate technical work, regular contacts with companies and institutions, etc.), the setting is obviously different.
 The fundamental goal is to foster a better cooperation between the publishing industry at large and the Web community.
 Indeed, although publishers of books, magazines, journals, etc, rely more and more on Web technologies, both as for the electronic versions of their products (eBooks, electronic journals, etc.) and the back-end processing delivering content in either printed or electronic formats, there are still lots of discrepancies between the Web community and the publishing industry.
 Building the bridges, ensuring convergence, creating synergies is in the interest of all, but it requires fostering cooperation, common projects, etc. It is my role to ensure that such a convergence is happening.

 In 2011 I was also co-chairing the Daghstuhl Seminar on the Future of Research Communication, that looked at ways research publications general should evolve in future.
 I was also on the Board of Directors of the resulting organization, Force11 (Future of Research Communications and e-Scholarship) until the end of 2015.